*Updated for 2018

 Exit Serbia, held in the gorgeous city of Novi Sad

 is one festival that has won several accolades and awards for being one hell of a music hysteria!
 So much so that it was officially proclaimed as the 'Best Major European festival' apart from being one of Europe’s most prestigious festivals.

 Interestingly such an iconic festival is a result of a students’ movement as a fight for democracy.
 This renders to the fact as to how this festival still is in line with its key focus on social responsibility.
 It's significant location at the Petrovaradin Fortress augment the stature of this mighty, might European music festival.

 There are several stages at this fest, including Main Stage, Dance Arena, Explosive Stage, Fusion Stage and some other stages.
-Last year the festival’s introduction to the Exit Magic has certainly raised the bar for this year.
+Last year the festival celebrated 50th anniversary of the Summer of Love and has now set a bar for 2018.